D4dx-backend/ward-management/ward-management-system/DOCKER_SURVEY_STATIC_FORM_FIX.md

 ### For New Installations
 1. The system will automatically create Docker Surveys when Ward Incharges first access them
 2. All questions will be initialized with "Not Started" status
-3. Cluster visit data will be populated from existing clusters
+3. House Visit data will be populated from existing clusters

 ### For Existing Installations
 1. Run the initialization script: `npm run init-docker-surveys`